neildawson/neildawson.github.io/_work/eligibilityhub.md

 ---
-title: "Eligibility Doctor"
+title: "Credit Health Check"
+date: 2022-01-01
-description: "Simultaneously building a product squad and a personalised credit building feature"
+description: "Simultaneously building a product squad and our customers' eligibility for credit"
 introduction: >
  In 2021 I moved to a new squad at TotallyMoney, named Mission Improve.
 We were tasked with “helping customers improve their financial situation and build financial momentum”.